ON THE RESILIENCY OF THE COCKROACH: Joe Biel’s Autism & The Re:Spectrum of Human Emotions

 Similarly in my marriage, I felt alone, insecure, and terrified because of the way that I was treated every day; even suicidal.
 The dynamic between us had always been very mutually painful.
 My inability to react and respond appropriately to her emotions crossed a lot of boundaries and hurt her feelings deeply.
 Her responding callousness and daily insults destroyed my self-esteem and confidence.

-A few years after we were divorced, my ex began to publicly vilify me, calling me “emotionally abusive” in our relationship.
+A few years after we were divorced, my ex began to publicly vilify me, calling me “emotionally abusive” in our relationship and defining abuse loosely as “the mistreatment of someone that causes harm.”
 Immediately, my reaction was to say “No, I wasn’t!
 That wasn’t my goal at all!
 I never meant to hurt anybody!
 I was trying to maintain my backbone and identity in a relationship that really felt like it was overwriting my reality!”
 But I came to understand that intentions were not what mattered as much as impact.

 I looked up “abuse” and found: “to treat a person with callous indifference or pleasure in causing pain and suffering, especially regularly or repeatedly.”
-Before I understood the emotional needs of others, I was repeatedly insensitive and callous towards their feelings, hurting people that felt close to me in deep, fundamental ways.
-I took no pleasure in this.
+Before I understood the emotional needs of others, I hurt the feelings of people that felt close to me in deep, fundamental ways.
+Was I callously indifferent?
+No, I cared that I had hurt them but didn’t know how to produce a different outcome.
+A common disability with autism is theory of mind; the inability to understand that others’ experience things differently than we do.
+When I recognized my behavior from the perspective of others, I felt like an asshole.
+I had been argumentative, uncooperative, and and demanding.
+It was painful to realize how my actions had affected others and I cried quite a bit when I learned the skills to put myself in someone else’s shoes and see how they experienced me.
 I was confused each time that it happened and ultimately it hurt me too; I cared about these people and wanted emotional proximity with them but had no understanding of how to achieve that.
-Still, my actions hurt them.
-I emotionally abused people that I care about.
-Taking responsibility for the impact of my actions was the first step towards moving on.
-I focused on learning how to prevent it from continuing.
+Still, my actions had hurt them.
+Taking responsibility for the impact of my actions and doing everything that was asked of me was the first step towards moving on.
+Committing my life and my work to create transformative solutions for other people who have behaved hurtfully is a close second.
+I apologized privately and publicly and focused on learning how to prevent it from continuing.

 Eventually, after I was diagnosed, my therapist referred me to a psychologist who specialized in Autism.
 The psychologist taught me how to detect other people’s expressions of their feelings, how to make eye contact, and what neurotypicals expect and remember from each encounter.
 I learned that people need to feel heard in order to be comfortable expressing themselves in the first place.
 Gradually, I could intellectually mimic an empathic response; a way to respect other people’s need for me to acknowledge their emotions and show that I respected them.
 Eventually, I could do what I wanted from a young age: blend in with neurotypicals.
 I thought that I had totally figured out emotions.
 I even started to get some truly glowing reviews of my book, Good Trouble and received interview requests from people that were completely unfamiliar with my work.
 It struck me most profoundly that reviewers who had already arrived at emotional conclusions about my work proceeded to maintain these preconceptions in their reviews and people who were unfamiliar with me unequivocally summarized it as a variation of “Despite his shortcomings, that he outlines in excruciating and honest detail, Joe Biel has done a ton of good for the world.”